lantti/hemabot5000/README.md

 A machine learning solution for generating and evaluating sequences of swordplay actions in the style of historical European fencing treatises from the 15th and 16th century.

-Current Status: Added a simple feed-forward neural network to generate sequences.
+Current Status: Added a simple feed-forward neural network and a simple Markov chain to generate sequences.
 Currently trained only with one short sequence.
 Next steps: type in more training sequences, evaluate if the generated sequences have some sense to them, at least slightly more than a purely random choice.

 ## Background